alxklk/Scinc/README.md

 Local variable declarations support initialization, arrays can be initialized with initialization lists: `int x[3]={1,2,3};`, missing items are implicitly 0.
 Be aware of the fact, that list is stored in constant segment and event empty list will occupy space, for example, `int x[4]={};` will be compiled into 4*sizeof(int) zero bytes.

 Pointer and references are supported, but their usage in variable declarations is limited to one at a time, i.e. `int * ptrx;` is OK, `int ** ptrptrx;` is not.

 ## Preprocessor

-Preprocessor supports object-style and funstion-style macros, `__SCINC__` macro is defined, can be useful if someone needs conditional compilation
+Preprocessor supports object-style and function-style macros, `__SCINC__` macro is defined, can be useful if someone needs conditional compilation

 `#include <...>` is ignored, `#include "..."` works, but only in current folder.
 Some include directives can be handled separatedly, for example, `#include "graphics.h"` will not cause compiler to for this file in current folder, instead graphic window will be created and some bindings to native functions will be made.